ngs-docs/angus/diff-ex-and-viz.md

 Given a uniform sampling of a diverse transcript pool, the number of sequenced reads mapped to a gene depends on:

-•its own expression level,
++ its own expression level,
-•its length,
++ its length,
-•the sequencing depth,
++ the sequencing depth,
-•the expression of all other genes within the sample.
++ the expression of all other genes within the sample.

 In order to compare the gene expression between two conditions, we must therefore calculate the fraction of the reads assigned to each gene relative to the total number of reads and with respect to the entire RNA repertoire which may vary drastically from sample to sample.
 While the number of sequenced reads is known, the total RNA library and its complexity is unknown and variation between samples may be due to contamination as well as biological reasons. **The purpose of normalization is to eliminate systematic effects that are not associated with the biological differences of interest.**